 Inventory, lb : 0

-Ougon peaches are available in the late summer to early autumn.
+Ougon peaches are available in the late summer through early fall in Japan.

 Ougon peaches, botanically classified as Prunus persica, are a category of Japanese peach varieties belonging to the Rosaceae family.
 The name Ougon translates from Japanese to mean "golden," referring to Yellow or Golden peach cultivars.
 Many varieties of Golden peaches are grown commercially across Japan, and the large fruits are cultivated in strict settings to create their signature hue.
 Ougon peaches are individually hand-bagged on the tree when the fruits are young to protect the fruit's surface from sun exposure, insects, and cracking.
 Bagging the fruit prevents the skin from developing a dark red blush and incurring heat damage.
 Ougon peaches are only available for a short season, and the peaches are favored for their soft, juicy texture and sweet and tangy flavor.
 In Japanese markets, Ougon peaches may also be known as Ogonto, Ogon-to, Ougon Bijin, Ogonmomo, Ougontou, and Golden peaches, and notable varieties include, Okihi, Huang Guifei, Sweet Kouki, Kurara No Kiwami, Takinosawa Gold, Koganemomo, Kougou, Kihi, Hikari, Yellow Kiwami, Kirei, and Kimiko.
 Ougon peaches are a seasonal specialty primarily sold for fresh eating.
 The fruits are also packaged in ornate boxes and are given as gifts during celebrations and special events.